 What is the program about?

-In the Kellogg Sales School: Professional Certificate in Sales program, you will develop a sales growth mindset and learn to amplify your impact in any setting.
+In the Kellogg Sales School program, you will develop a sales growth mindset and learn to amplify your impact in any setting.
 You will develop your personal brand and build a Sales Toolkit to scale revenue.
 You will master the sales process from scratch, including CRM practices, sales storytelling and customer engagement.
 You will focus on specialized areas of interest, such as entrepreneurial, selling, healthcare and technical SaaS sales.
 This program is for those who want to build on or formalize their sales expertise.
 The program will not only help you develop a deeper understanding of sales but will also help you develop customer-focused insights that are designed to drive impact.

 What is the learning experience?